heavyai/heavydb/docs/MapDGuide.in.md

 * `\notiming`: Do not print timing information.
 * `\version`: Print MapD Server version.
 * `\copy <file path> <table>`: Copy data from file on client side to table.
 The file is assumed to be in CSV format unless the file name ends with `.tsv`.
+* `\copygeo <file path> <table>`: Experimental support for copying a server side shapefile to a new table.
+Coordinates are assumed to be in the EPSG:4326 / WGS 84 / latitude+longitude projection.
 * `\q`: Quit.

 `mapdql` automatically attempts to reconnect to `mapd_server` in case it restarts due to crashes or human intervention.
 There is no need to restart or reconnect.